ranjeet447/rp-2/src/pages/blogs/24-2-2019-second-post/index.md

 ---
 title: "My Blog post 2"
 path: "/blogs/post2"
+type: "blog"
+visibility: "show"
-description: This post is related to the gatsbyjs
+description: "This post is related to the gatsbyjs"
-date: '2019-02-25'
+date: "2019-02-25"
-image: 'thumb2.jpg'
+image: "./thumb2.jpg"
 ---
 Don't build a website with last decade's tech.
 The future of the web is mobile, JavaScript and APIs—the